-During 2020, our Board of Directors held ten meetings.
-All directors attended at least 75% of the meetings of the Board of Directors and the committees on which they served during 2020.
-In addition, the independent directors met in executive session periodically in 2020.
+During 2021, our Board of Directors held 11 meetings.
+All directors attended at least 75% of the meetings of the Board of Directors and the committees on which they served during 2021.
+In addition, the independent directors met in executive session periodically in 2021.
 We have not established a policy with regard to the attendance of board members at annual stockholder meetings.

 Our Board of Directors has determined that four of its current members, Mr. Graham, Mr. McCree, Mr. Mills, and Mr. Silcox, are "independent directors" as defined in the listing standards of the NASDAQ.
 Mr. Martin Traber served as a director up until January 25, 2021 when he resigned from the board of directors.
-Mr. Traber had previously served on the Compensation Committee and the Nominating-Governance Committee.